dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 <img src="./DAGExistingSolutions2.png" alt="DAGExistingSolution2" />

-## Axivion
+## Axivion Suite
-[Axivion](https://www.axivion.com/en/) Suite is the static code analysis tool that provides you with the ability to check software architecture to prevent drifts or erosions.
-It provides customizable reporting with a reporting API.
-With Axivion you have an editor to create the rules for checking or to customize the default rules

-It supports the checking for the next compliance standards/rules:
+[Axivion Suite](https://www.axivion.com/en/) is a powerful static code analysis tool that empowers users to thoroughly examine software architecture, ensuring prevention of drifts and erosions.
+The platform offers customizable reporting with a reporting API, providing flexibility in generating reports.
+Axivion also includes an editor that allows users to create or customize rules for comprehensive code checking.

+Supported Compliance Standards/Rules:

-- MISRA;
+- MISRA
-- AUTOSAR C++14 code;
+- AUTOSAR C++14 code
-- CERT;
+- CERT
-- CWE;
+- CWE
-- ISO/IEC TS 17961.
+- ISO/IEC TS 17961

-It supports following metrics:
-- HIS;
+Supported Metrics:

+- HIS (High Integrity Software)
-- McCabe;
+- McCabe
-- Tracking memory leaks.
+- Tracking memory leaks

+With Axivion Suite, users can proactively maintain the integrity and quality of their software architecture by adhering to industry-leading compliance standards and monitoring key metrics.

 ### Main features
 - Code checks for clones, unreachable code and cycles;